Water Quality in the State of Oregon

 Oregon is located on the West Coast of the United States, it is the twenty-seventh most populous and ninth-largest state in the United States.
 Oregon is one of the most geographically diverse states in the US; you can find volcanoes, abundant bodies of water, thick evergreen, mixed forests, high deserts and semi-arid shrublands.

-Oregon has moderately soft water with a state average hardness of 29 PPM.
+Oregon has soft water with a state average hardness of 29 PPM.
 Portland, the most populous city, has a water hardness level of 12 PPM.
 Salem, the state capital, has 18 PPM which according to USGS water hardness measures is very soft.

 For more information on water hardness in specific cities, please see table below.